How Long Does It Take To Buy A Car?

 - You have a vehicle to trade in or sell

-For example: If you have a vehicle to trade and the dealership doesn’t give you what you feel is a fair offer it may be necessary to leave and try your luck at Carmax or another Car Buying Service.
-This type of hickup can extend your vehicle purchase time by hours or even days.
+TIP: If you have a vehicle to trade and the dealership doesn’t give you what you feel is a fair offer it may be necessary to leave and try your luck at Carmax or another Car Buying Service.
+This type of hiccup can extend your vehicle purchase time by hours or even days.